Latest articles

 Just finished reading Mine!
 How the Hidden Rules of Ownership Control Our Lives by Michael Heller and James Salzman.
 The book argues that six core rules shape our subconscious beliefs about ownership—like First Possession (whoever claims something first owns it) and Labor Creates Ownership (if you transform something, you own it).
 Interesting read, but I’m…

-• Recent N.C.
-Caselaw: In re Estate of Johnathan Matthew Bozeman (COA24-322)
+• Recent Case: In re Estate of Johnathan Matthew Bozeman (No. COA24-322, N.C.
+Ct.
+App.
+2024)

 Summary An important recent decision from the North Carolina Court of Appeals clarifies spousal abandonment under N.C.G.S. § 31A-1(a)(3).
 The case involved a dispute between the decedent’s mother and his surviving wife over whether the wife was barred from inheriting due to abandonment.
 Under North Carolina law, a surviving spouse loses the right to inherit…

-• Conflicting Duties as Guardian ad Litem
+• Conflicting Duties as Guardian ad Litem in North Carolina

 Many attorneys misunderstand the fiduciary duties of a Guardian ad Litem (GAL) in incompetency proceedings in North Carolina, particularly regarding the balance between advocating for the respondent’s express wishes and their best interests.
 A common misconception is that a GAL’s primary duty is to advocate for what they believe to be the respondent’s best interests,…